Skip to Content

 Pin this post about knucklehead pumpkins for later.

 Would you like a reminder of these warty pumpkin facts?
-Just pin this image to one of your vegetable gardening boards on Pinterest so that you can easily find it later.Knucklehead pumlpkin on a post with words reading "Why does my pumpkin have warts?"
+Just pin this image to one of your vegetable gardening boards on Pinterest so that you can easily find it later.Orange pumpkins with bumps stacked.
+Yellow and green text box reads Why do pumpkins have warts?

-Warty pumpkins are odd and unique, but then again, everything about Halloween is odd and unique. so they fit right in!
+Warty pumpkins are odd and unique, but then again, everything about Halloween is odd and unique.
+So they fit right in!

-Knucklehead pumpkins are large and ghoulish looking.
+Knucklehead pumpkins are large and ghoulish-looking.
 Their warty orange skin gives off a spooky appearance that is perfect for Halloween.
 Why not try one this year?

-Yield: Pumpkins with warts
+Yield: Knucklehead pumpkins with warts

 Growing Knucklehead Pumpkins